 Nothing can prepare you for the first glimpse of Ba Be’s pure, unadulterated beauty.
-An ancient lake embraced by soaring limestone mountains, which in turn are covered by primaeval forest.
+An ancient lake embraced by soaring limestone mountains, which in turn are covered by primeval forest.
 It looks like an idyllic haven in Vietnam Northeast.

 Ba Be Lake

 Lying in the middle of a majestic mountain range, Ba Be Lake is a natural sanctuary.
-A tranquil landscape features fresh air, mirror-like water and virgin forest.
+A tranquil landscape features fresh air, mirror-like water, and virgin forest.
 The deep-green scenery is dotted with a few islands (large and small), as well as several stilt houses of the Tay community.

-Towering cliffs seem to shield the area from the disturbance of human, creating habitat for numerous plants and animals.
+Towering cliffs seem to shield the area from the disturbance of humans, creating habitat for numerous plants and animals.
 That includes many rare butterfly species and over a hundred kinds of freshwater fish.
 Due to this high biodiversity, Ba Be Lake has been designated as a protected area since 1978.

 The main inflow of Ba Be Lake is the Nang River which originates from the eastern part of Bac Kan.
 It runs under Lung Nham mountain to Puong Cave, before reaching the confluence.
 From there, the river separates into two branches: one pours into Ba Be Lake, the other continues downstream to Dau Dang Waterfall.